 and enter the quiet immensity of your own presence’.

 When I turn off my computer and have space at home, I enjoy gardening or just sitting watching things grow.
 My garden is my sanctuary.
 It calls me in at anytime of day – with my bowl of breakfast in hand, in between Zoom calls, when I am dressed up ready to go out… just because I just cannot help myself.
 It a love I share with my partner and I imagine when my grandsons are older they will remember eating fresh peas straight from the vine, plucking the asparagus shoots, finding strawberries hidden in amongst the massive leaves, pulling out carrots, harvesting fresh lettuce, looking for the slugs and catching butterflies to release them outside the enclosure.

 I love to pick up my soprano ukulele and would love to know how to play it!!!
-I pluck and strum and enjoy the resonance against my body.
 Learning to sign Auslan is on my bucket list too – even in homeopathic doses, I am happy that they are in my life.

 I love climbing mountains, being out in nature, lying down on the grass or on the warm sand, swimming out in the rip, into the deep water behind the waves and then body surfing in.
 I value deeply the time with my friends, far and wide – a phone call, a quick message, a walk along the headland, laughing til our sides hurt or sitting quietly.
-I love to send random postcards by snail mail.
+I love to send random cards by snail mail.
 I feel blessed with my community of support and the deep sense of belonging whether I am in regular contact or there are many months or years in-between physical or verbal connection.